stepbot/More-Humbug/README.md

 ## PHP Implementation

-Currently, this project only includes a PHP version, which was written in about 5 minutes and is capable of voting about 80 times per minute.
+The PHP version, which was written in about 5 minutes and is capable of voting about 80 times per minute.
 (That's 48 kvotes per hour, and yes, kvote is a legitimate unit of measurement.)

 Running PHP scripts requires a moderately specialized software arrangement, so if you don't already know what you're doing in running PHP with cUrl, please don't bother.

+## iMacros Implementation

+The iMacros implementation of this system can be run without much technical knowhow using the iMacros plugin for Firefox that can be obtained from [here](https://addons.mozilla.org/en-US/firefox/addon/imacros-for-firefox/).

+Two version of the Script are included: The "slow" version that includeds a randomized wait time to appear more human like and the "maxSpeed" version that runs as fast as possible

+### Installation
+1. Install the iMacros Plugin for Firefox
+2. Add this file to your iMacros Folder
+	* On OSX YOUR-USERNAME/iMacros/Macros/
+3. Start the iMacros Plugin in Firefox
+4. Select this script from the sidebar
+5. Select the number of times you want the script to execute
+6. Click the Play(Loop) Button
+7. Christmas Ruined

 ## Other Implementations